Sign up to receive bi-monthly news and updates from CPSL Mind. You can unsubscribe at any time.

 Select the boxes below to find out more about the Peer Support Groups which are available to join.

-Adults living with a diagnosis of Personality Disorder are invited to attend this group to gain peer support, learn new ideas and develop insight into their diagnosis.
+Adults living with a diagnosis, or experiencing feelings and behaviours associated with a Personality Disorder, are invited to attend this group to gain peer support, learn new ideas and gain insight to better manage their wellbeing.

 The group supports members to focus on coping skills and strategies to deal with difficult feelings and situations.